-The Company has shown strong operating and financial performance in 2014.
+The Company has shown strong operating and financial performance in 2015.
 Currently, the Company is contributing approximately 70% of the total electricity demand and 100% of the desalinated water demand in the Dhofar Governorate.
-Key operating performance is characterised by high reliability of the power and water plants.
-Key operating parameters for the year 2014 are noted below:
+Key operating performance is characterised by high reliability and fuel efficiency of the power and water plants.
+Key operating parameters for the year 2015 are noted below: